heardk/heardk.github.io/_posts/2017-12-12-Elephants-In-The-Room.md

 title: 'Link: Elephants In The Room'
 slug: elephants-in-the-room
 categories: [Links]
-description: 'Don't keep doubts to yourself and stop avoiding conflict'
+description: Don't keep doubts to yourself and stop avoiding conflict
 ---

 This is something that a lot of us struggle with, me included.
 It's time to start embracing conflict and make better products.